Optimization of entanglement harvesting with arbitrary temporal profiles: the limit of second order perturbation theory: Entanglement Harvesting

+Concretely, the condition for genuine harvesting was formulated as $\frac{1}{2} |\Delta_{\tc{ab}}^{\sct{++}}| \ll \mathcal{N}(\hat{\rho}_\tc{d})$ in~\cite{closedform2024}.
 More generally, using the fact that the Hadamard propagator encodes the state dependence of the field, as well as the genuine vacuum effects in QFT, we can introduce a quantifier for genuine entanglement extraction.
-We define the \textit{signalling-to-entanglement ratio} (SER) as the ratio between the negativity when neglecting all Hadamard propagators, $\mathcal{N}(\hat{\rho}_\tc{d})|_{H\to 0}$, and the total negativity:
+We define the \textit{signalling-to-entanglement ratio} (SER) as the ratio between the negativity when neglecting all local smeared propagators and the non-local state-dependent terms, denoted by ${\mathcal{N}^\circ}(\hat{\rho}_\tc{d})$\footnote{Explicitly, in the expression for $\mathcal{N}(\hat{\rho}_\tc{d})$, terms that involve two-point functions smeared against the same detector (such as $W_{\,i\,i}^{\sct{-+}}$ in Eq.~\eqref{eq:rhodmatrix}) and the state dependent terms (involving field anti-commutators) smeared against functions associated to the different detectors A and B ($H_{\tc{ab}}^{++}$ in Eq.~\eqref{eq:GABHABDELTAAB}).}, and the total negativity: